knasim/traffic-sign-classifier/README.md

 The result gradually started to improve and I adjusted my values for epochs and batch size.
 I did my training using CPU.

-The LeNet architecture was applied based on course videos I watched and doing someo independent R&D on LeNet as well as reading up on AlexNet,GoogLenet etc.
+The LeNet architecture was applied based on course videos I watched and doing some independent R&D on LeNet as well as reading up on AlexNet,GoogLenet etc.
 Overall I feel confident that this model is accurate.
 It can definitely be improved and to improve the probability.